CPE106L/Project/README.md

 ___________________________________________________________________________________

-How to play the game using GitHub:
+How To Play the Game using GitHub: